FridolfSvensson6054/Project1_Meditation_Website/README.md

 Credits
-Favicon generated in https://www.favicon-generator.org Pictures for website all taken from pixabay.
+Favicon generated in https://www.favicon-generator.org Pictures for website all taken from [pixabay](https://pixabay.com/).
 Social media buttons in footer https://www.w3schools.com/howto/howto_css_social_media_buttons.asp.
+The icons in the footer were taken from https://fontawesome.com/ Guidense during the project from my mentor Rory Patrick.